-Welcome to the first – hopefully not last – entry in our Dev Blog!
+Welcome to the first – hopefully not last – entry in our Dev Blog about the Characters!

 We already have quite a list, so why not unveil everything right now, you could ask?
-For one main reason: very few of these new features are implemented into the game for now, we have everything detailed on paper, even made some art for most of the new features, but didn’t implemented them into the game yet, since they imply a major rework of our DiB engine.
-So we don’t want to announce too soon features that won’t make it to the release, either because we run out of budget or, more likely, we playtest the feature and find it not interesting enough.
+For one main reason: very few of these new features are implemented into the game for now.
+We have everything detailed on paper, even made some art for most of the new features.
+But we haven’t implemented them into the game yet, since they imply a major rework of our DiB engine.
+So we don’t want to announce too soon features that won’t make it to the release.
+Either because we run out of budget or, more likely, we playtest the feature and find it not interesting enough.

 So yeah, more characters.
 I’m only talking about PLAYABLE characters here, but there definitively will be some non-playable characters as well.

-The second important new feature about the character system, is that this time you start the game with only 4 of them: a viking family exiled by force from their homeland.
+The second important new feature about the character system, is that this time you start the game with only 4 of them.
+A viking family exiled by force from their homeland.
 These are what you could call your main characters, on a system point of view.
 It will make the beginning of the game less overwhelming to players, with less “who’s this guy again?” moments.
-These characters are also super important, because if you lose one of them, the other ones lose faith and tear the group apart, meaning instant game over.
+These characters are also super important.
+If you lose one of them, the other ones lose faith and tear the group apart, meaning instant game over.
 It will lead to many critical decisions, where the well-being of the family can lead to hard, “bad” decisions for the group, and vice-versa.

 Think of it like a cooperative board game, where some players have a special agenda of their own.